rothej/rothej-portfolio/_posts/2025-09-27-setting-up-a-wireguard-vpn-client-on-linux.md

 Setting up a WireGuard VPN for privacy and security involves setting up both server and client side systems.
 This guide explains how to set up a client side Linux system - with or without [Pi-hole DNS filtering](https://pi-hole.net/) on the home network - and then configure the system so that WireGuard settings will switch depending on if the client system is on the home network or not.
 This is necessary because the WireGuard client will break your network connection if you are on your home network, and there is no need to manually switch your VPN client on and off when automation exists.

-This guide assumes a [WireGuard VPN server](https://www.wireguard.com/quickstart/) is set up, and port forwarding is configured on the home router.
+This guide assumes a [WireGuard VPN server](https://www.wireguard.com/quickstart/) is set up, and port forwarding is configured on the home router (UDP, port 51820 should be forwarding to your WireGuard server).
 This guide is also written for Linux Mint - while this should also work for most Debian systems, you may need to modify some file paths depending on your distro.

+Note: This post was updated Oct 18 2025 that fixes critical issues with the original approach - it would break upon switching network types while the client was shut down, and did not check if the WireGuard server itself was reachable when on an external network.
+This improved method fixes these issues and keeps the WireGuard client disabled until the following is verified:

+1. The client is not on the home network.
+2. The WireGuard server is reachable.

+The old method is kept in the Appendix for historical purposes, but is depreciated.

 ---